Lebanese Stuffed Zucchinis (Koussa)

 Place the mince, rice, mint and cinnamon in a medium bowl.
 Season with salt and pepper.
 Mix to combine.

 Slice the tops off the zucchinis.
-Using a zucchini corer, insert in to the length of the zucchini and gently turn to remove the flesh, leaving a thin layer.
+Using a zucchini corer, insert into the length of the zucchini and gently turn to remove the flesh, leaving a thin outer layer.
+Reserve the flesh.

-Loosely stuff the zucchini cavities with the mince mixture leaving 1cm of space from the top for the rice to expand.
+Loosely stuff the zucchini with the mince mixture, leaving 1cm of space from the top for the rice to expand during cooking.

 Heat the oil in a large pot over medium heat.
-Add onion and garlic.
-Cook, stirring occasionally until browned and softened.
+Add the onion, garlic and reserved zucchini flesh.
+Cook, stirring occasionally for 3-4 minutes or until golden and softened.
 Stir in the chopped tomatoes and tomato paste.

-Place the zucchini in the pot, cut-side up.
-Add 2 cups water and the pomegranate molasses.
+Nestle the stuffed zucchinis in the sauce.
+Add 2 cups of water and the pomegranate molasses.
 Season with salt and pepper.

-Place a heavy plate over the zucchini to keep them submerged.
-Reduce heat to medium to low and cook for 20 minutes.
-Remove the plate and cover with a lid.
-Cook for a further 20-25 minutes or until the zucchini is tender when pierced with a fork and the stuffing is cooked through.
-Remove from heat and sprinkle with extra dried mint.
+Place a heavy plate over the zucchinis to keep them submerged in the sauce.
+Reduce heat to medium-low and cook for 45 minutes or until the zucchinis are tender when pierced with a fork and the stuffing is cooked through.
+Remove from heat.